lodybo/dotfiles/README.md

 The linux (or "full") set up builds on the default one.
 All the settings mentioned above are happening, but this config expands by moving the linux binaries of `bat` and `exa` into the `PATH`, adding their aliases, installing and configuring Zsh and Oh My Zsh, adding Zsh-related functions and installing/configuring `nvm`.

-### MacOS / full
+### macOS / full
-The MacOS (also "full") set up does a lot of the things the linux install does (but then obviously set up for a mac), but it also sets up the `osx` plugin in OMZ, sets up some Mac specific settings and installs Homebrew.
+The macOS (also "full") set up does a lot of the things the linux install does (but then obviously set up for a mac), but it also sets up the `osx` plugin in OMZ, sets up some Mac specific settings and installs Homebrew.

 ### TAF